Customized Hair Growth Kit - 60% OFF get started

 • Regularly trim your hair to prevent split ends and breakage.

-• Incorporate foods rich in vitamins and minerals that are beneficial for hair health, such as nuts, seeds, and leafy greens, into your diet.
+• Incorporate into your diet foods rich in vitamins and minerals beneficial for hair health, such as nuts, seeds, and leafy greens.

 Hispanic/Latino hair: